ChristianIeritano/Submission-scripts/README.md

 # Submission scripts
  Useful scripts for submitting jobs to HPC resources like Compute Canada.
+All scripts provided are free use; feel free to use and modify and use them in your workflows as you see fit.

-## subSLURM
+## subSLURM and subSLURM_node
-This Python script automates the job submission process on Compute Canada systems for Gaussian (g16), Python (.py), and ORCA (.inp) files.
+These Python scripts automates the job submission process on Compute Canada systems for Gaussian (g16), Python (.py), ORCA (.inp), and MobCal-MPI (.mfj) files.
+There is one minor difference between them, namely:

+- subSLURM: The user-specified memory allocates memory per CPU.
+- subSLURM_node: The user-specified memory allocates the total memory for the node.

 ### Prerequisites
 - Python 3.10 or higher